lining81123/demo/README.md

 # demo
-Demo for open source development course
+A demo for open source development course
+2025.6